Halifax Panthers: Colours

 Halifax have traditionally played in blue and white.
 Their home jersey is blue and hoops and their away colours have been in recent seasons a combination of red, black and white, replacing their traditional red and white hoops.

 Badge

 Since its formation in 1873, Halifax used the town's coat of arms as a crest as many other clubs did until the advent of Super League, Halifax and many other clubs, changed their names and badge thus becoming known as the Halifax Blue Sox from the 1996 season.
 This however was unpopular with fans and the name was reverted to 'Halifax' and the town coat of arms was reintroduced with Halifax under it.
+Since rebranding to Halifax Panthers in 2021, the club have used their current updated badge.

 Kit manufacturers and sponsors

 In 2022, a consortium named PK 2022 Ltd took control of the club.